-We conducted our audit in accordance with the Standards on Auditing applicable in the Republic of Serbia.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Bank in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements that are relevant to our audit of the financial statements in the Republic of Serbia, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We conducted our audit in accordance with the standards on auditing applicable in the Republic of Serbia.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Separate Financial Statements section of our report.
+We are independent of the Bank in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements that are relevant to our audit of the separate financial statements in the Republic of Serbia, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Other Matter
+Other matter

-Pursuant to Article 41 of the Accounting Act of the Republic of Serbia, the Bank presented its standalone annual business report and consolidated business report as a single report and issued it along with the consolidated financial statements on February 17, 2021.
+The Bank presented its standalone annual business report and consolidated annual business report as a single report and issued it along with the consolidated financial statements.

-Responsibilities of Management and Those Charged with Governance for the Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Separate Financial Statements

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with the International Financial Reporting Standards, and for such internal control as Management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the separate financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, Management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless Management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.
+In preparing the separate financial statements, management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.